aymeric-collart/aymeric-collart.github.io/_pages/blog-posts.md

 <hr />

-I will share blog posts and thoughts about work in progress in the near future here.
-Stay tuned!
+I will share here very informal posts about anything, mostly notes and reminders for a future use.

 ---